tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Here's Elliot's prompt:

 <div class="chat">
-Compare the following JSON blobs.
+<p>Compare the following JSON blobs.
 Sort the blobs alphabetically by their keys, then for the sorted blobs, tell me if the blobs are structurally identical in terms of key names.
 If they're different, tell me specifics of how they're different.
-Ignore different values for the keys, ignore repeated array items, and ignore empty arrays in the comparison.
+Ignore different values for the keys, ignore repeated array items, and ignore empty arrays in the comparison.</p>
 </div>

 API responses can have a lot of fields returned in the response, and the fields returned depend on the input parameters and the available data.